jsk336/docs/docs/implement/network.md

 You are a doctor.
 Very impressive!
 ```

-## Define inports
+## Define processes and inports

 Every network of processes needs channels which handle inputs and outputs.
 A channel for inputs is an inport, a channel for outputs is an outport.
 A channel provides a mechanism for concurrently executing functions to communicate by sending and receiving values of a specified element type.
 The value of an uninitialized channel is nil.
+In this example, the processes are "Greeter" and "Printer."
+The inports and outports are defined as string channels in each process.

 ```go
 type Greeter struct {